 This Club has a rich history of being the oldest and largest in the State of Florida.
-It''s charter dates back to 1911 and the original clubhouse opened in May 1912.
-Initial renovations were done in January 1956, again in May 2000, and now the current Phase I interior renovation incorporates 11,000 sqft portion of the building including the living room, pre-function, ballroom and ladies’ card room.
+It”s charter dates back to 1911 and the original clubhouse opened in May 1912.
+Initial renovations were done in January 1956, again in May 2000, and in 2017, the current Phase I interior renovation incorporates 11,000 sqft portion of the building including the living room, pre-function, ballroom and ladies’ card room.

 In the living room, old dated carpet was replaced with timeless wood flooring.
 A seating area faces the existing cast stone fireplace, and another is mirrored on the other side of the room, anchored by area rugs.
 The two seating areas flank a large center table.
 Dark, heavy and outdated traditional furnishings were replaced with a modern traditional style and light color palette.
 The existing tall, arched windows were dressed in drapery to soften the space.
 Existing stained trim was washed with a deeper tone for a more modern look to contrast with the existing light walls and cast stone columns.